Chase Rettig: College career

-Rettig made his debut at BC playing against Notre Dame in the third game of the 2010 season.
-He made a 58-yard touchdown pass to Bobby Swigert but had to leave the game due to an ankle injury.
-After missing the following game, Rettig earned the starting quarterback job and led the Eagles to the 2011 Kraft Fight Hunger Bowl, where he completed 14 of 34 passes for 121 yards; the Eagles lost to Nevada 20-13.
-Rettig threw for 1,238 yards and six touchdowns during the season.
+Rettig began the 2010 season as a backup to starting quarterback Dave Shinskie.
+He made his debut at Boston College playing against Notre Dame in the third game of the season.
+He completed a 58-yard touchdown pass to Bobby Swigert but had to leave the game due to an ankle injury.
+After missing the following game, Rettig earned the starting quarterback job over Shinskie.
+He led the Eagles to the 2011 Kraft Fight Hunger Bowl, where he completed 14-of-34 passes for 121 yards; the Eagles lost to Nevada 20-13.
+Rettig threw for 1,238 yards, six touchdowns, and nine interceptions during his freshman season.

 For the 2011 season, Rettig chose to change his jersey number from 7 to 11, his high school number and the number of his high school quarterbacks coach.
-He started all twelve games of the season, throwing for 1,960 yards and twelve touchdowns.

-Despite going 2-10 in the 2012 season, Rettig started all 12 games and threw for 3,055 yards and 17 touchdowns on the season.
-His season QB rating was a career-high 115.6.
+He started all twelve games for the Eagles, throwing for 1,960 yards and 12 touchdowns.Despite leading Boston College to a 2–10 record in the 2012 season, Rettig started all 12 games and threw for 3,055 yards and 17 touchdowns.
+His season passer rating was a career-high 115.6.
 He connected with junior wide receiver Alex Amidon 78 times in his breakout season for 1,210 yards.

-As a senior in 2013, Rettig threw for 1,995 yards and 17 touchdowns.
-He finished his career with 8,248 passing yards and 52 touchdowns.
+As a senior in 2013, under first year head coach Steve Addazio, Rettig led Boston College to a 7–6 record, throwing for 1,995 yards and 17 touchdowns.
+The Eagles lost to Arizona in the 2013 AdvoCare V100 Bowl 42-19.
+During the game, Rettig completed 16-of-26 passing attempts for 191 yards and threw two first-half interceptions, including a pick-six.

+From 2010 to 2013, Rettig started 45 games for Boston College, leading the Eagles to an 18–26 record during that time, including two bowl game appearances.
+He finished his career having completed 685-of-1,242 passing attempts for 8,248 passing yards and 52 touchdowns.